n-mam/offset/README.md

 - Face detection, Motion detection, Face recognition.<br/>
 - Uses default opencv built-in models and DNN based detectors.<br/>
 - Detection configurability on a per camera basis.<br/>
-- Ability to save detection results.<br/>
+- Ability to save detection results on a per camera basis.<br/>
+- The release has default(non-CUDA) opencv build for CPUs.
+- For NVIDIA GPU it is recommended to do a custom variant opencv build by using CUDA/CUDNN vcpkg variants.<br/>
+- Code supports CUDA backend and traget for DNN infrence if available.<br/>

 #### vcpkg dependencies